 5.1.3.2.1. [ Reserved ]

 5.1.3.3.
-If the canister(s) is (are) provided by the suppliers, the manufacturers shall inform in advance the responsible authority to it them to witness any part of the aging in the supplier’s facilities.
+If the canister is provided by the suppliers, the manufacturers shall inform in advance the responsible authority to it them to witness any part of the aging in the supplier’s facilities.

 5.1.3.4.
 The manufacturer shall provide to the responsible authority a test report including at least the following elements: